Risks vs. Benefits of Medications: How to Know?

 3. Read reliable patient advice in plain language

-There is a lot of false and misleading health information on the Internet.
-Plus, medical information written for healthcare professionals can often be complicated.
-Be sure to use reliable sources of online information that are developed by healthcare professionals, written for patients and that come from trustworthy medical institutions.
+Medical information written for healthcare professionals can often be complicated.
+Plus, there is a lot of false and misleading health information online.
+Be sure to use reliable sources of information that are developed by healthcare professionals, written specifically for patients, and that come from trustworthy medical institutions.
+For example:

-- For example, professionally developed medication and disease information written in plain English for patients can be accessed from your pharmacist.
+- Professionally developed medication and disease information written in plain English for patients can be accessed from your doctor, pharmacist or online.
+Ask your healthcare provider for the best and most reliable sources.

-- Many drugs come with Medication Guides.
-These are paper handouts that address issues that are specific to particular drugs and drug classes.
-Medication guides contain FDA-approved information that can help patients avoid serious side effects.
+- FDA-approved Medication Guides.
+These are handouts that address issues that are specific to particular drugs and drug classes.
+Medication guides contain approved information that can help patients avoid drug warnings, side effects and drug interactions.

 4. Follow your doctor's advice

-Joining an online chat group can be a reassuring and comforting method of communicating with others who may have your same condition or have similar questions.
+Joining an online chat support group might be a reassuring and comforting method of communicating with others who may have your same condition or have similar questions.
 However, what may apply to another person’s situation may not apply to yours.
+Your healthcare provider is always your best source of any medical information.

 - If you read medical or drug treatment advice on the Internet, be sure to discuss it with your healthcare provider prior to taking action to confirm the information is safe and correct.